gyund/fundamental-analysis/docs/docs/design/analysis.md

 - How is the future outlook of the company?
 - How are economic changes going to impact the growth scenario of the company?

+To begin processing the data we will be using

+!!! question "TODO"
+   Figure out what library to use

 ## Weed Out

 There are over 5000 companies traded publicly traded, but performing analysis on them all might be somewhat excessive.
 The first criteria to remove the following: